AEVI-AppFlow/pos-android-sdk/README.md

 # AEVI AppFlow - POS Android SDK

+> [!IMPORTANT]
+> This repo is as of February 2024 deprecated and further development will take place in a private Aevi repository.
+Please contact Aevi for any questions or concerns.

 AEVI AppFlow is a solution that enables a client application to initiate a _flow_ that consists of one to many _stages_ in which any number of applications may be called.
 A set of input and output data structures are defined for each stage, allowing applications to view the latest state and/or augment it.

 The point of sale (POS) Android SDK for AEVI AppFlow applies this solution to Android "SmartPOS" devices, allowing a POS application to initiate various